Alexandra Arroyo has worked at YES Prep for 11 years. She currently serves as the Director of Talent Development.

 Why YES Prep: I started at YES Prep because I was really inspired by the mission, and I have continued to stay with YES Prep because of the people I am privileged to work with, and because of their incredible commitment to students.
 Our Social Studies program has continued to develop over the past several years such that our students have achieved impressive results on AP Social Studies exams.
 Last year, Hispanic students at YES Prep who took the AP World History and AP Government exams accounted for almost two percent of all Hispanic students across the entire state of Texas who earned qualifying scores.
 I feel privileged and humbled to be a part of a department of people who have devoted their lives to empowering the next generation of civil leaders, historians, and social scientists.

-Jeremy Jones has worked at YES Prep for 10 years.
-He currently serves as the School Director of YES Prep Northbrook Middle School.
+Ashleigh Fritz has worked at YES Prep for 9 years.
+She currently serves as the School Director of YES Prep Southside.

 Oscar Romano has worked at YES Prep for 7 years.
 He currently serves as the School Director of YES Prep Gulfton.